DavidJCobb/gcc-plugin-bitpack/README.md

 #### Integral options

+These options are only permitted on: `typedef`s of boolean, enum, or integer types; `typedef`s of (potentially multi-dimensional) arrays of such types; or fields whose types are booleans, enums, integers, or (potentially multi-dimensional) arrays thereof.

 When these attributes are applied to [fields that are of] an array type, the attributes are assumed to pertain to the innermost value type.
 For example, setting an explicit bitcount of 3 on <code>int field[5]</code> will cause the field's serialized representation to consume 15 bits in total.

 <dl>